-Lake Land College Traffic Safety offers Defensive Driving Courses for individuals who have received a traffic citation in Effingham, Coles, Moultrie or Cumberland counties.
+Lake Land College Traffic Safety offers Defensive Driving Courses for individuals who have received a traffic citation in Coles, Cumberland, Effingham, Moultrie or Shelby counties.
 This DDC-4 course is a four-hour course developed by the National Safety Council.
 It covers such topics as driving conditions, unsafe behaviors and aggressive driving.
 It is offered in Effingham, Sullivan, Charleston and Mattoon.
-There is also an online course that is available for an additional fee.
-If you have received a traffic citation in a county other than Effingham, Coles, Moultrie or Cumberland you may still be eligible to enroll.
+There is an online course that is available for an additional fee.
+If you have received a traffic citation in a county other than Coles, Cumberland, Effingham, Moultrie or Shelby you may still be eligible to enroll.

 The Lake Land College Traffic Safety Program also offers the Graduate to Safety Driver Remedial Education Course.
 Graduate to Safety is a five-hour driver remedial education course for drivers 16-21 years old who have had their license suspended by the Illinois Secretary of State.
 Participation is required as a condition of license reinstatement.
-The course is offered in Mattoon only on an as needed basis.
+The course is offered in Mattoon.
 Advanced registration is required and all fees are due at the time of registration.
 Registration will not be complete until payment has been received.
 Courses fill on a first come, first served basis and seating is limited.

-Visit the website or contact Traffic Safety at trafficsafetyprogram@ lakelandcollege.edu or 217-234-5467.
+Visit the website at lakelandcollege. edu/traffic-safety-program/ or contact Traffic Safety at trafficsafetyprogram@ lakelandcollege.edu or 217-238-8258.